crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 We will be using the Windows Firewall bouncer, which manage some windows firewall rules to drop traffic from IPs blocked by crowdsec.

-You can download the MSI here: TODO_LINK.
+You can download the MSI here: https://crowdsec-windows-alpha.s3.eu-west-1.amazonaws.com/cs_windows_firewall_bouncer_setup.msi

 :::warning